chanzuckerberg/napari-hub/docs/v0-tech-spec.md

   * Search/list functionality should be able to support low 100s of plugins for the first version.
   * Search inputs should have form validation.
   * Search form fields:
-    * Global search [input/textbox] - Spreadsheet with fields and info defined.
-We will use all items from the “Search” column.
+    * Search [input/textbox] - Fields to search are defined in [this table](https://github.com/chanzuckerberg/napari-hub/wiki/Customizing-your-plugin's-listing#fields).
+We will use all items from the “Searched” column.
 More details for this feature defined under Features: Global Search Bar.
     * Filter [checkboxes] - Fields to filter are defined in [this table](https://github.com/chanzuckerberg/napari-hub/wiki/Customizing-your-plugin's-listing#fields).
 We will use all items from the “Filterable” column.
       More details for this feature defined under Features: Filter/Sort